FoodStandardsAgency/enterprise-data-models/models/drafts/alerts.md

 29/04/2020

 ### Description
 Alerts are the formal process for official communications and approved actions as a result from a food or feed incident.
-This can take one of three forms
+This can take one of three forms:

-*   Allergen Alerts - informing consumers that a food item could contain ingredients that are not listed on the allergen label
+*   Allergen Alerts - informing consumers that a food item could contain ingredients that are not listed on the allergen label.
-*   Product recall information notice - such as a product recall for businesses, and consumers to check a product and not to consume if it falls within certain parameters
+*   Product recall information notice - such as a product recall for businesses, and consumers to check a product and not to consume if it falls within certain parameters.
 *   Food Alert for Action - where a competent authority has the powers to seize described items or carry out a prescribed action.